Arizona police release video of fatal collision with Uber self-driving SUV

 The video is likely to be a key part of investigations of Uber's self-driving car technology and whether it was ready for testing on public roads.

-Although the exact specifics of Uber's technology are not known, self-driving cars generally use a combination of sensors, including radar and light-based Lidar, to identify objects around the vehicle, including potential obstacles coming into range.
+Although the exact specifics of Uber's technology are not known, self-driving cars typically use a combination of sensors, including radar and light-based Lidar, to identify objects around the vehicle, including potential obstacles coming into range.
+While cameras do not perform well in the dark, radar and Lidar can work at night.